Measuring Claude Code ROI and Scaling Beyond Day One: The Productivity Paradox

 - Q3: Targeted fixes (hire reviewers, async workflows, cost discipline).
 Gains accelerate.

 - Q4: Steady state at a new, higher baseline.
-Optimization continues within new normal.
+Optimization continues within the new normal.

 Post-Launch Checklist: